You and Me (Lifehouse song): Synopsis

 The video starts with a woman exiting the taxi and going to the Los Angeles Union Station.
 A man exits a car and follows her.
 Wade then plays the first verse and first chorus in the waiting area of the L. A. Union Station.
 As the band plays the second verse, they are shown playing at the rooftop with Iron Mountain clearly visible.
 When the chorus plays again, they are shown at the roof with lights from the buildings of Downtown Los Angeles at night.
-When Wade sings the bridge, he is on the roof of the Roosevelt Hotel in Hollywood Boulevard.
+When Wade sings the bridge, he is on the roof of the Roosevelt Hotel on Hollywood Boulevard.
 The man and the woman are also seen running in the boarding area of the Los Angeles Union Station.
 They later meet up and kiss in one of the boarding platforms of the station in front of a train which later starts to move.
 The video ends with the band sitting down in the waiting hall.